 What is heartworm?
 Heartworm is a parasite in the heart and blood of dogs.
 How do they get it?
 Heartworm is passed when a mosquito bites an infected dog, then incubates the larva and eventually passes the larva to another dog.
 How likely will this happen?
 The disease does occur […]

 HEAT STROKE Hyperthermia (Heat Stroke, Heat Prostration) Recognize the signs: Initially the pet appears distressed, and will pant excessively and become restless.
 As the hyperthermia progresses, the pet may drool large amounts of saliva from the nose and/or mouth.
-The pet may become unsteady on his feet.
+The pet may become unsteady on their feet.
 You may notice […]

 POOL PROOF YOUR PET It’s important to know…… All dogs can’t swim.
 If your pet loves the water but isn’t the best swimmer there are doggy-lifejackets on the market.
 Remember, a life jacket is not a substitute for human vigilance.
 Exit strategy Pools are deadly traps for your pet as […]